Fourteen Years Later

 “Arie?”
 He came out of his room, looking for me

-By now I had run into the wheat field or hid in the fireplace.
+I had run into the wheat field or hid in the fireplace.

 “Ash…” I whimpered as lightning struck again